 Select the appropriate protocol: UDP, TCP, or TLS.
+Click Set to apply the changes.

 4.7.4 Network Management

 SNMP

 The camera supports two versions of Simple Network Management Protocol (SNMP) for managing and monitoring network components, and can send SNMP messages (traps) to IP addresses.
 The unit supports SNMP MIB II in the unified code.